rohan-ramani/aissemble/DRAFT_RELEASE_NOTES.md

 +         secrets.unseal.keys==key1,key2,key3
 ```

-## For projects moving to Helmfile
+### For projects moving to Helmfile
 Much of the migration to Helmfile can be automated with Baton migrations by including the command line flag `-Daissemble.enable.helmfile.migration` during the `baton-migrate` step of _Finalizing the Upgrade_.
 To prepare local environments for using Helmfile, users will need to install the `helm-diff` plugin (alongside the [Helmfile](https://helmfile.readthedocs.io/en/latest/#installation)) with the following command:
 ```bash
 helm plugin install https://github.com/databus23/helm-diff
 ```
+As part of this update, the `helmfile-deployment-script-migration` will totally replace the `devope/JenkinsDeploy.groovy` content.
+Use git diff to restore any necessary customizations.

 **Note:** To enable Helmfile migrations, include `-Daissemble.enable.helmfile.migration` i.e.:
    `./mvnw org.technologybrewery.baton:baton-maven-plugin:baton-migrate -Daissemble.enable.helmfile.migration`

-## For projects wishing to retain Tilt/ArgoCD
+### For projects wishing to retain Tilt/ArgoCD
 Helmfile will be the default CI/CD tool going forward. aiSSEMBLE support for Tilt and ArgoCD has been deprecated.
 Teams choosing to retain Tilt or ArgoCD must now independently manage and maintain their respective configurations.

 With disabling the ArgoCD chart deployment configuration in the `aissemble-infrastructure-chart` by default, if you are using argocd locally, you will need to add the `argo-cd.enabled` configuration to your local values.yaml file as following: